CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03b2-REST-Ex1.md

 A web browser retrieves web pages by requesting resources from a web server.
 The web server responds with the resource formatted in HTML.
 This HTML-formatted data is processed by the web browser and displayed for you in the web browser window.
 The application protocol used is HyperText Transfer Protocol (HTTP), or HTTPS if secured with SSL or TLS.
-Behind the scenes, HTTP(S) uses "CRUD" - Create, Read, Update, Delete - operations to achieve this request and transfer of information.
+Behind the scenes, HTTP(S) uses "CRUD" (Create, Read, Update, Delete) operations to achieve this request and transfer of information.
 The CRUD operations are the four basic functions from which a good API is
 designed: